rcl-common/docs/authorization/sign-in-accounts.md

 nav_order: 1
 ---

-# Sign-In Accounts for RCL
+# Sign-In Accounts for RCL Apps

-You can subscribe for and sign in to an RCL app with :
+You can subscribe for, and sign in to an RCL app with :

 - Azure Active Directory organization user account (Work or School)
 - Microsoft personal account (MSA)